 On April 16, 2020, the Corporation announced that it would provide Black Brant sounding rocket motors to The German Aerospace Center (Deutsches Zentrum für Luft- und Raumfahrt e.V. or "DLR"), which is estimated to generate revenue of up to \$9.4 million over the term of the agreement.
 The DLR is the national aeronautics and space research centre of the Federal Republic of Germany.
-The Mobile Rocket Base (MORABA) is a department of DLR's Space Operations and Astronaut Training and conducts multiple sounding rocket missions per year for scientific purposes.
+The Mobile Rocket Base is a department of DLR's Space Operations and Astronaut Training and conducts multiple sounding rocket missions per year for scientific purposes.
 Under the terms of this agreement, DLR will purchase Black Brant rocket motors over a three-year period and may exercise options for other various hardware items.
-DLR has a family of sounding rocket motor in the market today, with a success rate of 99.4% over the last 500 launches.
-Responding to DLR's requirement to expand its inventory of sounding rocket vehicles, Magellan's Black Brant rocket motor has the flight heritage and on-time production delivery that this customer demands.